What is vitamin B6?

 - Poultry: Chicken and turkey are excellent sources of vitamin B6.

-- Fish: Fatty fish such as salmon and tuna are rich in this nutrient.
+- Fish: Oily fish such as salmon and tuna are rich in this nutrient.

 - Eggs: A versatile food that provides a good amount of vitamin B6.